JoSeTe4ever/LLMozaic/README.md

 http://146.190.113.226:1025/

-This will be available as far as the Hackaton contest has not finished.
+This will be available until the Hackaton _Nylas and AI: Email and Calendaring for the Future_ finishes.